mcfletch/2daypython/reviewtherobot.rst

     * We "parameterize" the sequence of actions to handle more situations

-So the first thing we need to do is to figure out the names of some things we can work with.
+So the first thing we need to do is to figure out what the computer can already do.
+And that's how we start programming.